slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Every one desires to live long, but no one would be old."
 -- Jonathan Swift [1667]*

-> *"My objective is to die with my shoes on."
--- Nassim Taleb [1960]*
+> *"As I have not worried to be born, I do not worry to die."
+-- Federico Garcia Lorca [1898]*

 > *"My life was sharply divided in two halves.
 In the first half, I was always the youngest in the group; in the second half, I was always the oldest.
 There was no transitional period."
--- Stan Ulam *
+-- Stanisław Ulam [1909]*

 > *"Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older."
 -- John Cassavetes [1929]*

+> *"When you’re young, you have so much time but never enough money.
+When you’re old you have money but never enough time."
+-- Jon Boorman [1933]*

+> *"My objective is to die with my shoes on."
+-- Nassim Taleb [1960]*

 > *"You’re a kid until you have kids."
 -- Sahil Lavingia [1989]*

-> *"When you’re young, you have so much time but never enough money.
-When you’re old you have money but never enough time."
--- Jon Boorman *

-> *"As I have not worried to be born, I do not worry to die."
--- Federico Garcia Lorca *

 ### On aging